-Vitura's value creation model is based on four pillars: premium, high-potential assets, a rigorous environmental approach that goes above and beyond the applicable standards, operations management tailored to each market, and an exceptional client experience.
-Year after year, it proves its effectiveness and resilience, benefiting all its stakeholders, from shareholders to tenants.
+Vitura's model is based on four pillars: premium, high-potential assets, a rigorous environmental approach that goes above and beyond the applicable standards, operations management tailored to each market, and an exceptional client experience.
+They are closely linked by numerous synergies that multiply the value they create, benefiting all its stakeholders, from shareholders to tenants.